FTC vs. D-Link: A Warning to the IoT IndustryThe Message Is: Adopt Better Security or Prepare to Fight in Court

 See Also: Ransomware: The Look at Future Trends

-D-Link left doors open in its products for hackers through poor security practices, the FTC alleges in a five-count complaint filed in federal court on San Francisco.
+D-Link left doors open in its products for hackers through poor security practices, the FTC alleges in a six-count complaint filed in federal court on San Francisco.
 But D-Link marketed devices such as routers to consumers as secure - a law-breaking misrepresentation that put consumers' data at risk, the agency contends.

 The complaint was filed against D-Link Corp. of Taiwan and its U.S. subsidiary, D-Link Systems, based in California.
 The FTC is asking the court for a permanent injunction that would prevent violations of the FTC Act, which prohibits deceptive practices.